Akk216/Akk216.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Projects I helped/worked on
+description: Public repositories I have worked on, Code for the other projects are private or not public yet
 nav: true
 nav_order: 3